October 16, 2023Review Recipe

 - 8 ounces cream cheese, softened

-- 10 tbsp butter
+- 10 tablespoons butter

-- 3/4 cup sugar
+- ¾ cup sugar

 - 2 egg yolks

-- 1 tsp vanilla
+- 1 teaspoon vanilla

-- 1/2 cup graham cracker crumbs
+- ½ cup graham cracker crumbs

-- 21 ounce can of cherry pie filling
+- 21 ounces cherry pie filling

 - In a small bowl, combine the flour, baking powder, and salt.
 Set aside.

 - In a large mixing bowl, cream together the cream cheese and butter for 1 minute.
 Add the sugar and mix until well combined.
-Mix in egg yolks and vanilla
+Mix in egg yolks and vanilla.

 - Add dry ingredients to the mixing bowl.
 Start on low speed and increase to medium, mixing until well combined.
 Refrigerate the dough for at least 30 minutes or even up to overnight.

-- Preheat the oven to 350°.
-Line a cookie sheet with a baking mat or parchment paper or spray lightly with cooking spray.
+- Preheat the oven to 350°F. Line a cookie sheet with a baking mat or parchment paper or spray lightly with cooking spray.
 Pour the graham cracker crumbs onto a plate or into a small bowl.